gjbex/training-material/Debugging/CppPitfalls/README.md

   1. `Algorithms`: illustration of C++ specific to the STL algorithms and containers..
-  1. `Inheritance`: illustration of C++ bugs related to inheritance and other OO pitfalls.
+  1. `ObjectOrientation`: illustration of C++ bugs related to inheritance and other OO pitfalls.
   1. `Pointers`: illustration of C++ bugs related to pointer and reference semantics.